surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 After selecting dimensions and measures, run the report to display the fetched data for Order details.

-**For Instance:** Consider a pie Chart in visualization section. ( Pie chart supports maximum 20 division)
+> **Note:** Consider a pie Chart in visualization section. ( Pie chart supports maximum 20 division)

-Click on **Charts** tab, to configure different type of visualization images for your query.
+Click on **Charts** tab, to view different type of visualization images available for your query.

 Under **General** tab, click on the type of chart you want to view.

 **For instance:** Consider **Pie Chart,** for better understanding.